openai/retro/README.md

 # Gym Retro

 Gym Retro is a wrapper for video game emulator cores using the Libretro API to turn them into Gym environments.
-It includes support for multiple classic game consoles and a dataset of different games.
+It includes support for several classic game consoles and a dataset of different games.
 It runs on Linux, macOS and Windows with Python 3.5 and 3.6 support.

 Each game has files listing memory locations for in-game variables, reward functions based on those variables, episode end conditions, savestates at the beginning of levels and a file containing hashes of ROMs that work with these files.
 Please note that ROMs are not included and you must obtain them yourself.
+Most ROM hashes are sourced from their respective No-Intro SHA-1 sums.

-Currently supported systems:
+Supported systems:

+- Atari
-- Atari 2600 (via Stella)
+	- Atari2600 (via Stella)
+- NEC
+	- TurboGrafx-16/PC Engine (via Mednafen/Beetle PCE Fast)
+- Nintendo
+	- Game Boy/Game Boy Color (via gambatte)
+	- Game Boy Advance (via mGBA)
+	- Nintendo Entertainment System (via FCEUmm)
+	- Super Nintendo Entertainment System (via Snes9x)
+- Sega
+	- GameGear (via Genesis Plus GX)
-- Sega Genesis/Mega Drive (via Genesis Plus GX)
+	- Genesis/Mega Drive (via Genesis Plus GX)
+	- Master System (via Genesis Plus GX)

 See [LICENSES.md](LICENSES.md) for information on the licenses of the individual cores.